awsdocs/amazon-lumberyard-user-guide/doc_source/android-builds-aws-device-farm.md

 ## Deploying to the AWS Device Farm<a name="android-builds-deploying-aws-device-farm"></a>

-Follow the steps below to deploy your build to the AWS Device Farm\.
+Use the following steps to deploy your build to the AWS Device Farm\.

 1. Open the AWS Management Console\.